nolanlawson/css-talk-2022/markdown.md

 Now to be clear, this is probably true for most sites.
 However, sometimes you have a large webapp with a lot of CSS, or sometimes your framework or design system may have a flaw that repeats some unperformant CSS selectors all over the place.

-The proof is in the pudding: if you profile your site and you see large style costs, like in the trace I showed above, then you have a CSS selector problem, full stop.
+The proof is in the pudding: if you profile your site and you see large style costs, like in the trace I showed above, then you very likely have a CSS selector problem, full stop.
 So sure, don't prematurely overoptimize, but if you recognize you have a problem, then it's time to solve it.

 - https://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/
 - https://calibreapp.com/blog/css-performance